akjayant/Autonomous-Driving-via-RL/README.md

 ### 1) DQN Model built on Discrete Actions and primitive reward function - [DQN_Discrete_drive](https://github.com/akjayant/Autonomous-Driving-via-RL/tree/main/DQN_Discrete_drive)
-    ver 1.0 - Treats two frames seperately, extracts features from respective CNN and then concat. ver 2.0 - Concat 2 frames and extracts features froom it.
+    ver 1.0 - Treats CAMERA and LiDAR frames seperately, extracts features from respective CNN and then concat. ver 2.0 - Concat AMERA and LiDAR frames and extracts features froom it.

       - Does okay on straight roads & slightly curve roads and follows lane on roundabouts as well occasionally.
       - Fails on sharp turns.